Opentrons/opentrons/api/docs/source/index.rst

 Getting Started
 ---------------

 New to Python?
-Check out our :ref:`docs_restructure_apiv2` page first before continuing.
+Check out our :ref:`writing` page first before continuing.
 To get a sense of the typical structure of our scripts, take a look at our :ref:`examples` page.

 Our API requires Python version 3.6.4 or later.
 Once this is set up on your computer, you can simply use `pip` to install the Opentrons package.